cldellow/datasette-ui-extras/README.md

 ## Features

 - facets are re-styled (inspired by [datasette#1159](https://github.com/simonw/datasette/pull/1159))
-- tables have "sticky" headers (
+- tables have a "sticky" header that remains visible as you scroll (similar to "Freeze Rows" in Google Sheets)

 ## Development